 379th Expeditionary Mission Support Group

 The expeditionary mission support group provides combat support to U.S. and coalition forces supporting Operations Freedom’s Sentinel and Inherent Resolve, Combined Defense of the Arabian Gulf, and emerging U.S. Central Command operations.
 The group provides all essential base-operating support services to include contracting, security, civil engineering, personnel, communications, transportation, supply, and fuel.
-Of note, the group runs the largest fuel and lodging operation in the DOD, and the largest civil engineering squadron, communications network, K9 operation, and sensor field in U.S. Air Forces Central Command.
+Of note, the group runs the largest fuel and lodging operation in the DOD, and the largest civil engineering squadron, food operations, communications network, K9 operation, and sensor field in U.S. Air Forces Central Command.

 379th Expeditionary Medical Group